karlo2021/web-app-with-mern/README.md

 Testing this set of changes will show that new issues can be added, and even on a restart of the Node.js server, or the database server, the newly added issues are still there.
 As a cross-check, you could use the mongo shell to look at the contents of the collection after every change from the UI.

 ![add-button-teste](./resources/add-button-working.JPG)

+## Summary

+In this chapter, you learned about the installation and other ways of getting access to an instance of a database in MongoDB.
+You saw how to use the mongo shell and the Node.js driver to access the basic operations in MongoDB: the CRUD operations.
+We then modified the Issue Tracker application to use some of these methods to read and write to the MongoDB database, thus making the issue list persistent.

+Now that we have used the essentials of the MERN stack and have a working application, let’s take a break from implementing features and get a bit organized instead.
+Before the application gets any bigger and becomes unwieldy, let’s modularize the code and use tools to improve our productivity.
+We’ll do this in the next chapter, by using Webpack, one of the best tools that can be used to modularize both the front-end and the back-end code.

+## Q&A

+Using the shell, display a list of methods available on the cursor object.

+As per the mongo shell documentation under "Access the mongo shell Help", you can find that there is a method called help() on many objects, including the cursor object.
+The way to get help on this is using db.collection.find().help().<br />
+But since this is also a JavaScript shell like Node.js, pressing Tab will autocomplete and a double-Tab will show a list of possible completions.
+Thus, if you assign a cursor to a variable and press Tab twice after typing the variable name and a dot after that, the shell will list the possible completions, and that is a list of methods available on the cursor.

+Write a simple statement to retrieve all employees who have middle names.

+This can be done using the $exists operator like this:
+`> db.employees.find({ "name.middle": { $exists: true } })`

+Say an employee’s middle name was set mistakenly, and you need to remove it.
+Write a statement to do this

+The $unset operator in an update can be used to unset a field (which is actually different from setting it to null).
+Here is an example:<br />
+`> db.employees.update(({_id: ObjectId("57b1caea3475bb1784747ccb")}, {"name.middle": {$unset: null}})`

+During index creation, what did the 1 indicate?
+What other valid values are allowed?

+The 1 indicates an ascending sort order for traversing the index. -1 is used to indicate a descending sort order.

+We used toArray() to convert the list of issues into an array.
+What if the list is too big, say, a million documents?
+How would you deal with this?

+One option is to use limit() on the result to limit the return value to a maximum number of records.
+For example, find().limit(100) returns the first 100 documents.
+If you were to paginate the output in the UI, you could also use the skip() method to specify where to start the list.
+If, on the other hand, you think the client can handle large lists but you don’t want to expend that much memory in the server, you could deal with one document at a time using hasNext() and next() and stream the results back to the client.

+Could we have just added the `_id` to the passed-in object and returned that instead of doing a find() for the inserted object?

+Adding the `_id` and returning the object passed in would have worked, so long as you know for a fact that the write was a success and the object was written to the database as is.
+In most cases, this would be true, but it’s good practice to get the results from the database, as that is the ultimate truth.